tetratelabs/kubecon2022-eu-immersion-day/docs/istio.md

 GATEWAY_IP=$(kubectl get service istio-ingressgateway -n istio-system -ojsonpath='{.status.loadBalancer.ingress[0].ip}')
 ```

-Visit the gateway ip address in your web browser; you should get back a "connection refused" message.
+Visit the gateway IP address in your web browser; you should get back a "connection refused" message.

 ### Configure the gateway